ewallace/protocols/RNAtagseq.md

 8. Reverse Transcription primer cleanup (2x SPRI) to remove enzyme and reaction buffer

 - Add 14 uL of sterile water to each reaction for a final volume of 40 uL
-- Transfer to new tubes (NaOH will start degrading tubes)
+- Transfer to new tubes (NaOH may start degrading tubes)
 - Add 2x reaction volume SPRI beads (80uL) to the sample in new tubes, and mix up/down 10x
 - Incubate at room temperature for 15min
 - Place on magnet for 5 min or until solution is clear
 - Pipette out and discard clear solution
 - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
-Pipette off discard the EtOH.
+Pipette off and discard the EtOH.
-- Repeat 80% EtOH wash, and let air dry for 3min
+- Repeat 80% EtOH wash, and let air dry for 3min, remove from magnet.
 - Add 5 uL RNase/DNase free water to beads -- _KEEP BEADS AND TUBES, do not transfer_

 9. Second LIGATION (ssDNA/ssDNA): 3’ Linker Ligation with beads